More than 5,000 people have now died from COVID-19 in Washington state

 “People are really tired,” she said.
 “So although right now people are adhering to public health messaging in many parts of the state, and I think that’s been helpful, there are early signs that’s been decreasing.”

-The new variants that have popped up throughout the country, which scientists have said are likely more transmissible and may cause more severe cases of disease, are also worrisome, she said.
+The new variants that have popped up across the country, which scientists have said are likely more transmissible and may cause more severe cases of disease, are also worrisome, she said.
 And we should expect more coronavirus variants to emerge in the future — “this is what viruses are supposed to do to continue the spread,” Wasserheit said.

 “That means it’s really premature to back off these public health strategies,” she said.
 “We really need to go all out now.
 Speed up, not slow down, when the finish line is in view.”